Doing Green: Setting Up A Successful Backyard Biochar Program

 If you are looking mostly at branches, especially if you don’t want to do a lot of trimming, a trough is the way to go, just chuck it in.

 Construction is inexpensive and easy.
-You will find detailed descriptions of available oven designs on our Warm Heart Biochar Oven Specs, decide which one is best for you and simply request a free plan.
+You will find detailed descriptions of available oven designs on our Flame Cap Trough page, decide which one is best for you and simply request a free plan.

 As for tools, think about how much labor is going to go into preparing stuff for charring.
 With a trough less preparation is required.
 What tools will you need, big clippers, a hatchet, and axe, bow saw, chain saw?